WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 2. Download the latest `vac_function.lua` and `vac_list.lua` files from [SNDScripts](https://github.com/WigglyMuffin/SNDScripts).
 3. Place the `vac_function.lua` and `vac_list.lua` files in your SND config folder (`%appdata%\XIVLauncher\pluginConfigs\SomethingNeedDoing`).
 You can place them elsewhere but you will need to adjust the `load_functions_file_location` line of Overseer to point to the correct path.
 4. Download the latest Overseer script files (both Overseer and Overseer Launcher) from the [Overseer folder](https://github.com/WigglyMuffin/SNDScripts/tree/main/Scripts/Overseer).
-5. Edit Overseer ***OUTSIDE*** of the SND environment to configure the settings, and use the import button to import the script.
+5. Edit Overseer to configure the settings, this can be in an editor of your choice or inside the SND environment, and use the import button to import the script.
 6. Import Overseer and Overseer Launcher into your SND environment (`/snd` and import the scripts using the `Import macro from clipboard` button).
 Make sure you name the imported scripts in SND to match the file name, and ensure the scripts are listed as `Lua`.
 7. Optionally though recommended to set Overseer Launcher as the script to run on AutoRetainer CharacterPostProcess, located in SND settings (the `?` icon towards the top middle section of the UI).
 8. Make sure you have "Wait on login screen" enabled in your Auto Retainer settings.

 ## Getting Started

+1. If this is your first time using Overseer (including first time with a different user account/environment), you need to use `/ays` to open AutoRetainer, go onto the `Statistics` tab and click between the three `Ventures`, `Gil` and `FC Data` tabs, closing AutoRetainer and repeating this a second time, this is to load your character and FC data correctly.
-1. Configure the settings in Overseer (see Configuration section) to match your preferences.
+2. Configure the settings in Overseer (see Configuration section) to match your preferences if you have not done so already.
-2. Start the `Overseer Launcher` script, this will load and start Overseer.
+3. Start the `Overseer Launcher` script, this will load and start Overseer.
-3. Let Overseer optimise your Auto Retainer experience automatically upon AutoRetainer starting.
+4. Let Overseer optimise your Auto Retainer experience automatically upon AutoRetainer starting.

 ## Configuration